fyrwnt/conversion-rate-analysis/README.md

 ## **This is a Project Based Intership supported by Rakamin Academy**

 # Overview
-This project is used to analyze conversion rate from marketing campaign and increase performance so that customer would interact more on the company platform
+This project is used to analyze conversion rate from marketing campaign and increase performance so that customer would interact more on the company platform.
+For the code itself, it's in Indonesian for project purpose

 # What is being done
 ### Task 1